Chiddingfold: History

+The village appears on Ignazio Danti's 1565 map of the British Isles, which is on display at the Palazzo Vecchio in Florence, Italy.

 The Guy Fawkes festivities saw in 1887 the village policeman's house attacked by a mob – he was later transferred elsewhere – he may have set the fire early or failed to prevent it from being lit before time.
 The event of 1929 faced wider unrest, culminating a week later with talk of ducking innocent Sgt Brake into the pond being stalled by 200 Surrey officers using specially requisitioned buses; the village pubs were ordered to close and a JP was on hand to read the Riot Act should it have proved necessary.

 There was, from a date in the 19th century until the early 20th century, a tile and brickworks, extracting and processing the clay underlying the parish.

 Chiddingfold has an archive which shows the history of Chiddingfold and the previous owners of Chiddingfold houses.

 Amenities

 The Crown Inn

 The Crown Inn is one of the oldest inns in England.
 Built as a rest house for Cistercian monks on their pilgrimage from Winchester to the shrine of Thomas Becket in Canterbury, it claims to have been established in 1285 with the earliest recorded reference to the present building dated 1383; probably when the alehouse (the Halle) expanded to include accommodation, thus becoming an inn.
 Subsequently, it merged with the adjoining alehouse through common ownership.
 The Crown has seen many distinguished visitors down the years.
 In 1552, Edward VI, the "boy king", attended by high officials of state, courtiers, peers and some 4000 men encamped on the village green.
 It is reputed that in 1591 his elder sister, Queen Elizabeth I, "sojourned there for refreshment" en route from Loseley Park to Cowdray Park: her expense roll for the journey showing two shillings being paid for a tonne of wine to be transported to the village from Ripley.

+Night Intruder by Squadron Leader Jeremy Howard-Williams contains the following reference to VE Day celebrations on 8 May 1945:

+“We had one long party stretching over four or five days, starting at the Crown at Chiddingfold, where they duly honoured the open booking we had made in December.”

 Other

 A church (St Mary's), pond, shops and houses lie on three sides of the village green, with the forge on it.
 Almost half of the land is forested, matching its location within Anglo Saxon England, within The Weald.

-The Chiddingfold Scout Group is very active with about 100 boys and girls as Beavers, Cubs and Scouts.
+The Chiddingfold Scout Group is active with boys and girls as Beavers, Cubs and Scouts.

-Chiddingfold Cricket Club has active first and second teams that compete in the L'Anson League and is welcome to new members.
-The club has an active junior section.
-Children in school years 1 to 6 train on Friday evenings throughout the summer term, with around 100 participating each week.
-Friday training has become an important social occasion aiding anyone in need of a drink and a burger at the end of the week.
-Older children train on Wednesday evening and winter training runs for all ages between Christmas and the start of the cricket season.
-The junior club actively competes in the Berkley Sport Two Counties League at every age group.
+Chiddingfold Cricket Club has active first and second teams, that compete in the L'Anson League, as well as women's and junior sections.
+The junior club competes in the Berkley Sport Two Counties League at every age group.